Designers are amazing, clever, creative people, but one thing they’re not are mind readers.

 *gets off high horse*

 So how do you get your designer aligned to your vision for your brand?
-Well, once you’ve got a clear idea about your brand foundations (like by using this handy workbook which will guide you through developing them), then the next step is a really excellent brief.
+Well, once you’ve got a clear idea about your brand foundations, then the next step is a really excellent brief.
 Here’s a format I’ve used for hundreds of design projects through my career.
 If your designer doesn’t have a brief template of their own for you to complete, then they’re gonna fall off their ergonomic chair when they see this come through from you.

 Ok, so what are the must-have components of a good design brief?